VIDA-NYU/Taxis-Vis-Frontend/README.md

 ## 🚀 **Overview**

-With geo-spatial insights and interactive visualisations, the Taxis Vis Frontend is the user interface for investigating and evaluating taxi trip data while working with two computational-based backends discussed later.
-Though it is **proof-of-concept** and by far _does not cover all the features discussed in the paper_, the following first _alpha_ version is nevertheless important to show that it is _feasible_ without high-hurdles.
+With geo-spatial insights and interactive visualisations, the Taxis Vis Frontend is the user interface for investigating and evaluating taxi trip data while working with the computational-based backend discussed later.
+Though it is **proof-of-concept** and by far _does not cover all the features discussed in the paper_, the following first _alpha_ version is nevertheless important to show that it is _feasible_ without high hurdles.

 ### 🌍 **GeoSpatial Viz. & Computation**